ArisTzimkas/MoneyManager/README.md

 ### Installing

 * Head to https://github.com/ArisTzimkas/MoneyManager/releases .
-* Download the "Money Manager.apk" file of the latest release available.
+* Download the "MoneyManager.apk" file of the latest release available.
 * Then install it on your device.